Let’s Talk About the “Hog Trial”

 We can’t go on with the trial with more than two dozen men in that room, given that one entire wall is unusable due to the fire in the fireplace.
 Forcing some of the men out into the yard would not be unreasonable, as there are many, many people out there in the cold already.
 King says: “both sides showed up in force for the trial.”For the Hatfields, King has “Chafins, Ferrels, Mahons, Vances and Statons.”
 For the McCoys, King has in Preacher Anse’s cold front yard “Colemans, Gateses, Normans, Sowards, and Stuarts.” (p.55) Since the 1880 Census shows no one named either Gates, Sowards or Stuart living anywhere on the “backside” of Pike County, King would have us believe that many men rode from as far away as Pikeville to lend moral support to Ol’ Ran’l in his quest for the pig.
-I know that most readers will doubt that someone would ride all night through the February cold, just to get to Blackberry Creek to see who got the pig, but, you must remember that this is written by Dean King, the world’s foremost authority on the Hatfields and McCoys, so you just gotta accept it.
+I know that most readers will doubt that someone would ride all night through the February cold, just to get to Blackberry Creek to see who got a pig, but, you must remember that this is written by Dean King, the world’s foremost authority on the Hatfields and McCoys, so you just gotta accept it.
 Accept it and then try to help me clear some of the people out of that room, so we can go on with the trial.

 King says: “the jury of twelve, being evenly split between Hatfields and McCoys, neither side could complain of a stacked deck…”(p.
 56) We are asked to believe that Devil Anse had some interest in the case, and having an equal number of people named Hatfield on the jury might placate Devil Anse if Floyd lost.
 How could the presence of six Kentucky Hatfields, who were mostly former Unionists, Republicans, supporters, parishioners, and close relatives of Preacher Anse reassure the West Virginia ex-Rebel and Democrat, Devil Anse, if he had an interest in the affair?